 Cloudera Data Science Workbench Engines

 In the context of Cloudera Data Science Workbench, engines are responsible for running data science workloads and intermediating access to the underlying CDH cluster.
-This topic gives you an overview of engines in Cloudera Data Science Workbench and walks you through some of the ways you can customize engine environments to meet the requirements of your users and projects.
+This topic gives an overview of engines and walks you through some of the ways you can customize engine environments to meet the requirements of your users and projects.

 Basic Concepts and Terminology